...

 Why the timing of filing taxes in Texas is so important

 You can do this in several ways.
-The old-fashioned way is to find a “1040” worksheet, put pen to paper and figure out your income, credits, deductions, and anything else that may be relevant to your situation.
+The old-fashioned way is to find a “1040” worksheet, put pen to paper, and figure out your income, credits, deductions, and anything else that may be relevant to your situation.
 You can determine your tax obligation or refund in this manner.
 There are online tax preparation websites that you can use.
 There are commercial tax preparers seemingly in every strip center in Houston.
 Finally, you can pay to have a CPA or other tax professionals do your taxes for a fee.
-Whatever you decide to do it is the law that you file a tax return by April 15th of each year.
+Whatever you decide to do, it is the law that you file a tax return by April 15th of each year.
 This does not mean that you have to pay your tax obligation, if any, by that date.
-However, a return must be filed.
+However, you must file a return.

 A situation that one of our experienced family law attorneys with the Law Office of Bryan Fagan just ran into involved a client who had not filed nor paid his income taxes in many years.
-With a divorce already having been filed earlier this year he was concerned about how his failure to pay taxes would impact his case.
-So, he came to speak to his attorney who advised him that it would be a great idea to file taxes for any years that he has not already done so.
+He had already filed for divorce earlier this year and felt concerned that his failure to pay taxes could negatively impact his case.
+So, he came to speak to his attorney, who advised him that it would be a great idea to file taxes for any years that he had not already done so.
 Remember- it’s the law that you must file a tax return each year.
 His wife had filed her taxes as a married filing separate designation under this scenario.
 She had been able to file her taxes, but he had not filed.

-Meeting with your attorney’s face-to-face has many benefits
+Meeting with your attorney face-to-face has many benefits

-The advice that his attorney provided him was to file the back taxes but wait on the payment portion.
+The advice that his attorney provided him was to file the back taxes, but wait on the payment portion.
 Wouldn’t the fees and penalties for failing to pay after all these years start to be a huge burden, the gentleman wondered.
 Our attorney acknowledged this as a valid concern but pointed out that a few extra months of fees or penalties after waiting a decade to pay taxes would not make much of a difference.
-However, what could make a huge difference in his divorce was this money could be paid out of his community estate rather than his money separately which he had to wait until after the divorce was already complete.
+However, what could significantly impact his divorce was the ability to pay that tax debt from the community estate—rather than using his separate funds after the divorce was finalized.

 What do you need to know about community property and taxes?

 The community property laws of Texas will impact how you figure out your income when you are filing your federal income tax return each year.
-Whether you live in Texas, are married, and file separately from your spouse are other factors that will be relevant to consider for tax purposes.
-For instance, if you are married then you will usually pay less in taxes than if you were married filing jointly and even less than if you were married filing separately.
+Whether you live in Texas, your marital status, and how you file—jointly or separately—are all key factors to consider for tax purposes.
+For example, most married couples pay less in taxes when they file jointly compared to filing separately.
+Choosing the right filing status can make a significant difference in your overall tax burden.

-It is a good idea to update your W2 form with your employer to claim the proper withholding for tax purposes.
-An issue that you may need to investigate is whether any spousal maintenance or contractual alimony that you received needs to be counted as income on your taxes.
-In that case, filing a quarterly return could also be required.
+It is a good idea to update your W-2 form with your employer to claim the proper withholding for tax purposes.
+You may need to determine whether the spousal maintenance or contractual alimony you received counts as taxable income.
+If it does, you might also need to file a quarterly tax return.

 Whichever parent of your child is the primary conservator would be the parent who can claim their child on their tax return for the child tax credit.
 If you and your co-parent split custody of your child, then there are ways to determine which parent will be able to claim the credit on their taxes.
 A family court judge in Texas is not able to issue orders regarding the federal child tax credit.